totaljs/components/j-UIStudio/readme.md

 ## j-UIStudio

-__BETA__: This component renders the app according to the Total.js Flow UI Studio schema.
+This component renders the app according to the Total.js Flow UI Studio schema.

 __Configuration__: